Maureen Orth: Reporting on Andrew Cunanan and Gianni Versace

 In October 2016, reports began circulating that FX would be developing a television miniseries based on Orth's book as part of the American Crime Story franchise.
-In January 2018, FX debuted a nine-episode miniseries, "American Crime Story: The Assassination of Gianni Versace" starring Darren Criss, Édgar Ramírez, Penélope Cruz and Ricky Martin.
+In January 2018, FX debuted a nine-episode miniseries, American Crime Story: The Assassination of Gianni Versace starring Darren Criss, Édgar Ramírez, Penélope Cruz and Ricky Martin.
 Orth was a creative consultant on the series.

 The Versace family was unhappy with how Gianni Versace was portrayed in both the book and the television show, stating that it presented a distorted and fictionalized account of the designer's life.
-At the time of the television show's premier, the publisher of the book vigorously defended Orth's reporting saying:"First published almost 19 years ago, Vulgar Favors is a carefully reported and extensively-sourced work of investigative journalism by an award-winning journalist with impeccable credentials.
+At the time of the series's premiere, the publisher of the book vigorously defended Orth's reporting, saying:"First published almost 19 years ago, Vulgar Favors is a carefully reported and extensively-sourced work of investigative journalism by an award-winning journalist with impeccable credentials.
 The book has stood the test of time and is widely regarded as the definitive account of Andrew Cunanan's chilling crime spree.
-Random House stands by the book and its author, Maureen Orth."At the 2018 Emmy Awards, the series, based on Orth's reporting, won seven Emmy Awards including Outstanding Limited Series, Outstanding Casting, and Outstanding Contemporary Costumes.
+Random House stands by the book and its author, Maureen Orth."At the 70th Primetime Emmy Awards, the series won seven awards including Outstanding Limited Series, Outstanding Casting, and Outstanding Contemporary Costumes.
 Orth appeared onstage with the cast and producers to accept the award.
-The Hollywood Foreign Press Association honored the program with four Golden Globe nominations and two wins for Best Limited Series and Darren Criss won for Best Actor in a limited series.
+The series also received four Golden Globe nominations, winning two for Best Limited Series and Best Actor in a Limited Series for Darren Criss's portrayal of Cunanan.

-Family and personal life
+Personal life

 Orth lives in Washington, D.C.
-In 1983, she married the political journalist Tim Russert, whom she met at the 1980 Democratic National Convention.
-Russert was the Washington bureau chief of NBC News and moderator of Meet the Press when he died on June 13, 2008.
-Their son, Luke Russert, who was born in August 1985, is a former NBC News correspondent.
+In 1983, she married political journalist Tim Russert, whom she met at the 1980 Democratic National Convention.
+Their son Luke, who was born in August 1985, is a former NBC News correspondent.

-Orth is the dedicatee of her friend Larry McMurtry's Pulitzer Prize-winning novel Lonesome Dove.
+Orth was close friends with writer Larry McMurtry, who dedicated his 1985 novel Lonesome Dove to her.